Flows

 Navigate to the Flows section of the appropriate module and click Add flow.

-Next, notice that a Flow View has two tabs: People, which shows the list of people in each stage, which will be explored later in this article, and Stages, which we will explain in the next section.
+The Flow View is divided into two tabs: People, which displays the list of people in each stage, which will be explored later in this article, and Stages, where the Flow is set up, as explained in the next section.

 Adding stages and actions